EkispertWebService/guide-book/docs/app.md

 In this example, some external file links for HTML5 Interface Sample[^3] are included such as `<script src="https://cdn.rawgit.com/EkispertWebService/GUI/84587/expGuiStation/expGuiStation.js"></script>`.

-Note: HTML5 Interface Sample is a sample implemented by HTML, JavaScript and CSS.
+Note: HTML5 Interface Sample is implemented with HTML, JavaScript and CSS.

+Double click index.html and open it with the browser.
-Now your application enables to search stations and routes.
+Now your application allows you to search stations and routes.

 ![img](/img/result.png)

 <p class="caption">Execute an application</p>

 {% hint %}
-If it doesn't work successfully, you can debug by Web browser's DevTools.
+If it doesn't work successfully, you can debug with Web browser's DevTools.
 Note: [DevTools](/docs/devtool.md)
 {% endhint %}